igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 The value of the Unreported Loss counter is incremented for every packet that the protocol declares lost, using whatever loss detection machinery the protocol employs.
-If the protocol is able to rescind the loss determination later, the Unreported Loss counter SHOULD NOT be decremented due to the rescission.
+If the protocol is able to rescind the loss determination later, a positive Unreported Loss counter MAY be decremented due to the rescission, but it SHOULD NOT become negative.

 This loss signaling is similar to loss signaling in {{ConEx}}, except the Loss Event bit is reporting the exact number of lost packets, whereas Echo Loss bit